Right Arrow

 OSHA recommends developing indicators using the SMART framework—Specific, Measurable, Achievable, Relevant, and Time-bound.
 This approach helps confirm that metrics drive meaningful safety enhancements rather than just generating numbers.

 Digital safety management systems transform how organizations track these metrics.
-Dashboards deliver instant visibility into:
+Dashboards deliver live visibility into:

 • Safety performance trends across all sites